vudongpham/FORCE_TS_Instant_View/README.md

   FORCE datacube Level-2 directory path, the "datacube-definition.prj" file MUST exist in this directory

 - coordinates\
-  Projected X,Y coordinates separated by "," (must be the same as the projection defined in datacube-definition.prj) \
+  Projected X,Y coordinates separated by "," (must be the same as the projection defined in datacube-definition.prj).
 If you provide Y,X format, enable --yx argument

 <i>Optional arguments:</i>